hchenqide/ThesisNotes/chrono.md

 only TF (a = b, others F <= b) can be a reason clause (not necessarily be a reason clause), if it no longer holds even if relaxed, like TF (a <= b, others F <= b), TF (a <= b, others F) or TF (a <= b, others T, U, F), it can no longer be the reason clause, which causes a variable to change reason or unassign
 - in assign/reassign: if new assignment/reassignment happen, the reason clause is set/updated
 - in unassign: the others literals are not watched, so when they become unassigned, the affected reason clauses can't be retrieved, unless with full watching
+- but during conflict analysis, it can be lazily discovered and unassigned, thus even able to resolve a conflict
+- actually the assignments with invalid reason clauses can just be regarded as decisions
+- three decisions on the same level that caused a conflict can cause reassignment on a higher level
+- so all decision can be made on level 0, until there is a conflict then the level of second is increased to propagate the third

 TF (a = b, others F <= b): (reason clause)
 (reassign)